Jacksonville Premises Liability Attorneys

 -

-Record-Setting $178 Million Catastrophic Injury
+Record-Setting $178 Million Medical Malpractice

 Edwards & Ragatz obtained a $178 Million verdict on behalf of a client who was injured due to medical malpractice.